Dynamics by sastmk (OutOfLuck)

 "I do, and I better get to it," John replied, his mouth acting almost on its own and stretching into a happy grin.
 "I've kept him waiting long enough."
 John turned on his heels and started walking, then running.
 He was done waiting too.

 Rodney had nearly finished forming his presentation when John arrived.
-He was so engrossed in his research that he didn't notice how the door to his quarters slid open, coded as it was by Rodney to unlock for him as well, but he became acutely aware of John's presence when one side of the wide mattress budged under added weight, and the pile of empty jello cups and power bar wrappers rustled quietly.
+He was so engrossed in his research that he didn't notice how the door to his quarters slid open, coded as it was by Rodney to unlock for John as well, but he became acutely aware of John's presence when one side of the wide mattress budged under added weight, and the pile of empty jello cups and power bar wrappers rustled quietly.

 Looking up from his information-filled tablet screen Rodney had but a few seconds to notice that John appeared well, and happy, before John kissed him, leaning over the trash on the bed, hands cradling Rodney's face, his lips telling Rodney just how much John had missed him.